 After that, the device will begin the process and reset a couple of times until you can see it in your Pantacor Hub device list.

-After that everything will be set to use your device just like any other Pantacor Hub device.
+Now everything will be set up so that you can use your device just like any other Pantacor Hub device.

-Here’s a video that steps through the entire process:
+Here’s also a video that steps through the entire process: